 - Plastic base stand

 The F5500 series tested admirably in our database, with approximately 37ms of lag time.
 This qualifies under our great rating score.
 The F5500 series comes in 51, 60, and 64-inch flavors depending on your needs.
 I listed the 60-inch version as its a good compromise for most people.
 This HDTV houses a Samsung plasma panel, operating at 600hz and features full Smart TV and 3D features.
 It also comes equipped with Wi-Fi if you’re short on ethernet cables to use on a HDTV.
 One of the main features that Samsung is pushing this year is voice control, which, as you guessed, allows you to control your HDTV with your voice.
 If you’re like me, you could care less about this feature and want to get straight to the action.
 With plasma’s proven track record of great motion clarity and color reproduction, it’s hard to go wrong with this set.
 Its low input lag rating ensures that your gaming will go smoothly.
-The 60-inch version can be had for under $1200 on Amazon.
+Check the latest price on Amazon.

 This concludes part 1 of our 2013 gaming HDTV roundup!
 Stay tuned for part 2 to come in the near future with more brands.
 Don’t forget to check out our input lag database that currently contains over 200 displays to find the best gaming display for your needs!
 Also, please visit the following links to learn more about input lag and how it affects your gaming experience: